ramnauth/ramnauth.github.io/_posts/CS 102 2018/2018-10-08-class-sprint-3.md

 }
 ```
 **Solution:** will output `3, 108`

+#### Question 5
-5. The following program uses a variety of arithmetic operators and mathematical functions.
+The following program uses a variety of arithmetic operators and mathematical functions.
 What does it output?
 You can write each line of output to the right of the corresponding `endl`.
 ```cpp
 #include <iostream>
 #include <cmath>